1996–97 SAARC Quadrangular: The teams

 For the first time Pakistan and Sri Lanka took the tournament seriously, and sent strong teams.
-Asif Mujtaba, the Pak captain, led from the front, and finished as the Player of the Tournament.
-He was helped in the batting department by Basit Ali and Akhtar Sarfraz.
-The bowling attack was led by Mohammad Zahid, arguably the fastest bowler at the time.
-While he struggled with no balls and wides, he still generated lot of pace from the slow wickets, and was a constant menace to the opposition batsmen. medium pacer Azhar Mahmood came good in the final.
+Mujtaba, the Pak captain, led from the front, and finished as the Player of the Tournament.
+He was helped in the batting department by Basit and Sarfraz.
+The bowling attack was led by Zahid, arguably the fastest bowler at the time.
+While he struggled with no balls and wides, he still generated lot of pace from the slow wickets, and was a constant menace to the opposition batsmen. medium pacer Azhar came good in the final.

-The Indian team, (led by Amay Khurasiya, failed to perform up to expectation.
+The Indian team, (led by Khurasiya, failed to perform up to expectation.
 In the group match, they were badly beaten by Pak 'A', as the Indian batting collapsed badly.
 Only the makeshift opener MSK Prasad batted bravely to carry his bat thorough the innings for 56.
 The next highest score was by Mr. Extra (48).
 India, However, can consider them a bit unlucky in the final, as they were still in the game (with in form S. Sarath and MSK Prasad at the wicket) when rain intervened, and calculators were used to determine the champions.
-Indian medium pacer, Harvinder Singh was the top bowler of the tournament with 12 wickets.
+Indian medium pacer, Harvinder was the top bowler of the tournament with 12 wickets.

 Sri Lanka achieved their first (and only) victory in SAARC Quadrangular history by beating Bangladesh by 5 wickets.
-Naveed Nawaz and Ruwan Kalpage batted consistently for the Lankans.
+Nawaz and Kalpage batted consistently for the Lankans.

-Although the local side (Coached by WI legend Gordon Greenidge) lost all their 3 games, there was no disgrace as all the oppositions were much stronger.
-The batting looked good, the skipper Akram Khan, his deputy Aminul Islam, the veteran Minhajul Abedin and the youngster Sanwar Hossain all warmed up well for the upcoming ICC trophy with a half century each.
+Although the local side (Coached by WI legend Greenidge) lost all their 3 games, there was no disgrace as all the oppositions were much stronger.
+The batting looked good, the skipper Akram Khan, his deputy Bulbul, the veteran Nannu and the youngster Sanwar all warmed up well for the upcoming ICC trophy with a half century each.
 The bowling, however, looked completely harmless.
-Anisur Rahman who did so much damage with the reverse swing in 1994-95 failed to make any impact this time.
+Anisur who did so much damage with the reverse swing in 1994-95 failed to make any impact this time.